kubernetes/contributor-site/content/en/blog/2023/sig-cli-spotlight.md

 date: 2023-07-20
 slug: sig-cli-spotlight-2023
 author: "Arpit Agrawal"
+description: "In the world of Kubernetes, managing containerized applications at scale requires powerful and efficient tools.
+The command-line interface (CLI)..."
 ---
 In the world of Kubernetes, managing containerized applications at scale requires powerful and efficient tools.
 The command-line interface (CLI) is an integral part of any developer or operator’s